 Review Cover Annually at Renewal

-Your practice evolves - new vets, additional services, equipment upgrades, higher turnover.
+Your practice evolves - new vets join, additional services are introduced, equipment is upgraded, revenue grows.
 Review your insurance at each renewal to ensure cover matches your current practice.
-Notify your insurer of significant changes during the year, such as adding specialist services or new staff.
+Notify your insurer of significant changes during the year, such as adding specialist services or new clinical staff.

 Frequently Asked Questions